ARMmbed/workshop-ada-lovelace-ble/instructions.md

 ## 4. Building an app

 1. You should have downloaded Evothings Studio on your computer.
 Launch it.
+1. On first launch you'll need to generate a 'CLOUD TOKEN'.
+You can do this [here](https://evothings.com/download/).
 1. Click 'CONNECT', and click 'GET KEY'.
 1. On your phone, launch Evothings Viewer.
 1. Type the same code as on your computer to connect computer and phone.